kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/01-course-introduction/03-linux-foundation.md

 ### The Linux Foundation
-> - `The Linux Foundation` provdes a neutral, trusted hub for developers to
+> - `The Linux Foundation` provides a neutral, trusted hub for developers to
     code, manage, and scale open technology projects.

 > - Founded in 2000, the Linux Foundation is supported by more than 1,000
     members and is the world's leading home for collaboration on open source software, open standards, open data and open hardware.

 > - The Linux Foundation's methodology  focuses on leveraging best practices
-    focuses on leveraging best practices and addressing the needs of contributors, users and solution providers to create sustainable models for open collaboration.
+    and addressing the needs of contributors, users and solution providers to create sustainable models for open collaboration.

 > - The Linux Foundation hosts Linux, the world's largest and most pervasive
     open source software project in history.
 It is also home to Linux creator